gabrielespurio/Contrata-Ai/replit.md

 - Enhanced mobile responsiveness and visual hierarchy
 - Focused on Brazilian market with local service types

+### Homepage Enhancement (July 16, 2025)
+- Refined design to match Workana more closely
+- Added trust section with statistics and credibility indicators
+- Created "Monte sua equipe" section with dual focus on events and freelancers
+- Implemented skills showcase with categorized talent listings
+- Simplified "How it works" section with clear 3-step process
+- Enhanced testimonials with better styling and social proof
+- Improved overall visual hierarchy and professional appearance

 ## System Architecture

 The application follows a full-stack monorepo architecture with clear separation between client and server components: